iotaledger/susee-streams-poc/docker/README.md

 ## Start IOTA Bridge and Message Explorer as public available service

+As part of the installation of a [SUSEE Node](../susee-node) the docker compose environment described above must be deployed to the *SUSEE Node*.
+The service of the *IOTA Bridge* is mandatory, but the activation of the *Message Explorer* is optional.

 The following installation steps have been tested with Ubuntu 22.04.

-The docker-compose.yml file expects an iota node to be run on the same host system and to be available via a static ip address or domain name.
+To run the *IOTA Bridge* an *IOTA Node*, *INX Collector* an *MINIO DB* need to be run on the same host system.
+Please follow the steps described in the [SUSEE Node README](../susee-node) to provide these services.

 Prepare the server host system:
 ```bash